LearningNerd/seeplay/README.md

   1. Compile the Elm code with `elm make src/Main.elm --output=elm.js`

-  1. Run tests with the `elm-test`
+  1. Run tests with `elm-test`

-  1. Open the `index.html` file to run the app locally
+  1. Open the `index.html` file in your web browser to run the app locally